Kellegram/kellegram-xyz/src/about.md

 ## My current goals

 My main goal right now is to build up a portfolio and improve my current programming skills.
-I am currently in the planning process for an evolution style game using machine learning via genetic algorhithms.
-It will be a Free and Open Source project that will hopefull be going for years.
+I am currently in the planning process for an evolution style game using machine learning via genetic algorithms.
+It will be a Free and Open Source project that will hopefully be going for years.

 ## The nearest future